jballas/120-work/hw-2/readme.md

 I decided to do a test2.txt to see if I could recreate this, but unfortunately I could not.
 At least it allowed me to practice further.
 I also discovered how important it is to get your summaries correct, and that you only have one chance to do this.
 I added several documents, but only listed one in my summary.

+However, then I discovered a way to revert my commit and edit that summary and descriptions.
+I need to be clear as I can.

 ## Specific questions/concerns for next week

 Although I have gotten the hang of the text editor, and how everything syncs.
 I am unsure about some of the specific details, like what colors mean on the sidebar.
 I think if it is green it means I still have to save the file.
 Blues means I have to commit.

-Second, I wish there was a way to edit commit summaries and descriptions, because sometimes I am not as clear as I should be or I forget to add in important information.
+Second, although I discovered a way to revert, I completely messed up my history as a result of this experiment.

 So far using Windows and slightly different programs from those that Dr. Musick uses in the lectures, and demonstrations has not caused me any problems.